adrians90/adrians90/README.md

 * 🌍  I'm based in London
 * ✉️  You can contact me at [adriansandu9090@gmail.com](mailto:adriansandu9090@gmail.com)
-* 🧠  I'm learning TypeScript, NextJS
+* 🧠  I'm learning NextJS

 ### Skills